Modern Country Music with a Twist!

 Thomas admits that as a kid “I didn’t really like country music because it was uncool.
 My mother listened to it constantly but my intellectual father scorned it as ‘prole-feed.’
 She liked Eddie Rabbitt, Mickey Gilley, that kind of shit, and I heard it constantly on the radio until I went back to my hometown of Buffalo to go to college in 1991.
 I didn’t start listening to radio country again until 2015, and let me tell you: things changed a lot during that time.”

 Sutherlin has its origins in 2015, when Thomas was revisiting some classic country records by Gram Parsons, Buck Owens, and Merle Haggard, all of whom are well-respected in hip Portland.
 “And then one day I happened to turn on the radio and turn the dial to the local modern country station, 98.7 The Bull FM, because I was curious about what country music sounded like.
 I was completely mesmerized.
 What the hell was this strange, slick, overproduced music with its enormous hooks?
 Why was every song about taking a girl to the riverbank?
 When did country music artists get so into Tom Petty, rap music, hair metal, and 90’s rock?
 Who were these strange singers whose voices had been polished and auto-tuned within an inch of their lives?
-I started to learn about Joe Nichols, Florida Georgia Line, Little Big Town, Chris Janson (currently blocking me on Twitter), Chris Young, et al.”
+I started to learn about Joe Nichols, Florida Georgia Line, Little Big Town, Chris Janson (currently blocking me on Twitter), and Chris Young.”

 Thomas found all this to be very freeing.
 Writing country songs seemed to be much more like writing sonnets while rock music was “like being expected to write free verse all the time.
 Advance or die!
 But country music was fun.
 These guys were part of a tradition.
 Rock musicians weren’t part of anything, not anymore.
 I wanted to be included, to be part of something.”
 He started playing modern country covers with his then-girlfriend in the Portland acoustic duo Redneck Baby.